-West Beach (Spiaggia di Ponente) and East Beach (Spiaggia di Levante)The beach of Castiglione della Pescaia is located in front of the village.
-It is a sandy beach with shallow water and can be reached by walking.
-We should talk about the “beaches” of Castiglione della Pescaia, because they can be divided into West Beach (Spiaggia di Ponente) and East Beach (Spiaggia di Levante), separated by a harbour and a channel called Fiume Bruna (the water is clear here, no worries).
-The West beach is the one that runs in the direction of Punta Ala from the harbour, and it’s perhaps more crowded that the East one.
-Here you can find beach resorts, bars and restaurants, but also free beaches.
-The East Beach is the stretch that runs from the harbour in the direction of Marina di Grosseto, south of Castiglione della Pescaia village.
-It is similar to the Levante beach, but less crowded.
-Going towards Marina di Grosseto, continuing after the East Beach, you will find another beautiful beach called Le Marze.
+Castiglione della Pescaia's beach is located right in front of the village, and this sandy beach with shallow waters can be reached on foot.
+Castiglione della Pescaia is composed of a number of beaches, as they can be divided into West Beach (Spiaggia di Ponente) and East Beach (Spiaggia di Levante), separated by a harbor and channel called Fiume Bruna.
+West beach stretches towards Punta Ala from the harbor and is a bit more crowded that its eastern counterpart.
+Here, you'll find beach resorts, bars and restaurants, not to mention free beaches.
+East Beach stretches from the harbor towards Marina di Grosseto (south of Castiglione della Pescaia).
+It's similar to Levante beach, though less crowded.
+Going towards Marina di Grosseto, continuing past East Beach, you'll find another beautiful beach called Le Marze.

-Punta AlaBetween Torre Hidalgo and Cala del Barbiere, the white sandy beach is connected to Casetta Civinini.
-In this stretch, it is much wider and offers tourists rental services, food and sailing school.
+Located between Torre Hidalgo and Cala del Barbiere, this white sandy beach is connected to Casetta Civinini.
+In this stretch, the beach is much wider and offers tourists rental services, delicious food and a sailing school.